oudajosefu/paradise-product-scraping/README.md

 # paradise-product-scraping
-Uses Selenium to scrape google for stock images of products given their ISBN
+Uses Selenium to scrape google for stock images of products given their barcode number.